Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Preliminaries

 \section{Preliminaries}

-In this section, we briefly introduce some core concepts needed to understand the work that incorporates geometrical prior knowledge to DNNs.
-Mainly, we discuss the mathematical concept of groups, group representation theory and steerable filters.
+In this section, we briefly introduce the core concepts needed to understand the work presented in our survey.
+Mainly, we discuss the mathematical concept of groups, in- and equivariance, group representation theory and steerable filters.